Pembroke Welsh Corgi: Temperament, Size, Care & Family Suitability

 Pembroke Welsh Corgi

 Without regular exercise and a job to do, they will look around until they find something suitable for their work ethic.
-These jobs may include herding children, other dogs or cats, or even other dogs, by nipping at their heels, a behavior that is not always welcomed.
+These jobs may include herding children, other dogs, or cats, or even other dogs, by nipping at their heels, a behavior that is not always welcomed.

-A long daily walk is necessary but otherwise, a large fenced in yard where they can run, play and exercise.
 They need families who can meet their needs for exercise and mental stimulation, but when the right family comes along, that special family is blessed with a friendly, loyal pet that couldn’t be more loving.

 They can be yappy and bark until taught to be quiet.
 A puppy who has developed their bark may try to practice and practice if human intervention does not teach them to stop.